trendwerk/events/README.md

 ## Templates

 This plugin does not provide any templates.
+They have to be created in your theme.
 This works just like any other post type:

 - `archive-events.php`
 - `single-events.php`

-### Post meta
+#### Meta

 There is some additional post meta available for use in your templates: